NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 }
 ```

-To be able to log in add the following lines:
+To be able to log in add the following lines to the returned attribute set:

 ```nix
   users.users.alice = {